bbauska/W3Cx-3of5/README.md

 Example of HTML5 logo embedded in a document without any real image, just a dataURL and CSS:

 <!------------------------------------------------------------------------------------------------>
-<!- 320. screenshot of jsbin examle shows the html5 logo insterted before a div using css (xxx) -->
+<!- 320. screenshot of jsbin examle shows the html5 logo insterted before a div using css (385) -->
 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image317.jpeg?raw=true"
-   alt="Data url in address bar shows a red circle" width="65%" />
+   alt="Data url in address bar shows a red circle." width="65%" />
 &nbsp;
 <br/>